stenionobres/AspNetCoreIdentityLab/README.md

 * Requirement: a requirement is a collection of data parameters used by the policy to evaluate the user Identity;
 * Handler: a handler is the responsible of evaluating the properties of the requirements to determine if the user is authorized to access to a specific resource;

 To better understand how to create a custom policy the concepts will be detailed based on time experience policy example.
+More detail about this code can be seen in [CustomAuthorization](./AspNetCoreIdentityLab.Application/CustomAuthorization) namespace.

 In the first is necessary create a requirement.
 A requirement implements `IAuthorizationRequirement` interface.